nextflow-io/nf-validation/docs/migration_guide.md

     Repeat this command for every JSON schema you use in your pipeline. e.g. for the default samplesheet schema in nf-core pipelines:
     `bash sed -i -e 's/http:\/\/json-schema.org\/draft-07\/schema/https:\/\/json-schema.org\/draft\/2020-12\/schema/g' -e 's/definitions/defs/g' assets/schema_input.json `

-Next you should update the `.fromSamplesheet` channel factory to the channel operator.
+Next you should update the `.fromSamplesheet` channel factory to the `samplesheetToList` function.
 Following tabs shows the difference between the versions:

 === "nf-validation"

     ```groovy
+    include { fromSamplesheet } from 'plugin/nf-validation'
     Channel.fromSamplesheet("input")
     ```

 === "nf-schema"

     ```groovy
-    Channel.of(params.input).fromSamplesheet("path/to/samplesheet/schema")
+    include { samplesheetToList } from 'plugin/nf-schema'
+    Channel.fromList(samplesheetToList(params.input, "path/to/samplesheet/schema"))
     ```

 !!! note